celtra/backend-developer-task/README.md

 * Users are authenticated via username and password.
 Users authentication data (usernames/passwords) can be generated and seeded in the provided database since API for users is not required.

 ### Submission
-* Commit the code into the provided repository
+* Fork this repository and commit the code there
   * Add [instructions](instructions/README.md)
   * Add [database seed](database/README.md)
   * Add [credentials](credentials/README.md)